Nicomedia: Later Empire

 The city was briefly held by the Latin Empire following the fall of Constantinople to the Fourth Crusade in 1204: in late 1206 the seneschal Thierry de Loos made it his base, converting the church of Saint Sophia into a fortress; however, the Crusader stronghold was subjected to constant raids by the Emperor of Nicaea Theodore I Laskaris, during which de Loos was captured by Nicaean soldiers; by the summer of 1207 Emperor Henry of Flanders agreed to evacuate Nicomedia in exchange for de Loos and other prisoners Emperor Theodore held.
 The city remained in Byzantine control for over a century after that, but following the Byzantine defeat at the Battle of Bapheus in 1302, it was threatened by the rising Ottoman beylik.
-The city was twice sieged and blockaded by the Ottomans (in 1304 and 1330) before finally succumbing in 1337.
+The city was twice besieged and blockaded by the Ottomans (in 1304 and 1330) before finally succumbing in 1337.

-The city remained in Ottoman hands until the Battle of Ankara and subsequent Ottoman Interregnum weakened them enough for the neighbouring states to demand the return of their conquered lands from the warring Ottoman princes in exchange for their support against the other princes.
-In this way the Byzantines secured considerable territorial concessions including Nicomedia and other lands on the east side of the Bosphorus.
-However, this last period of Byzantine rule was rather short-lived, as Nicomedia was definitively taken by the Ottomans around 1419.

 Infrastructure

 During the Empire, Nicomedia was a cosmopolitan and commercially prosperous city which received all the amenities appropriate for a major Roman city.
 Nicomedia was well known for having a bountiful water supply from two to three aqueducts, one of which was built in Hellenistic times.
-Pliny the Younger complains in his Epistulae to Trajan, written in 110 AD, that the Nicomedians wasted 3,518,000 sesterces on an unfinished aqueduct which twice ran into engineering troubles.
+Pliny the Younger complains in his Epistulae to Trajan, written in 110 AD, that the Nicomedians wasted 3,318,000 sesterces on an unfinished aqueduct which twice ran into engineering troubles.
 Trajan instructs him to take steps to complete the aqueduct, and to investigate possible official corruption behind the large waste of money.
 Under Trajan, there was also a large Roman garrison.
 Other public amenities included a theatre, a colonnaded street typical of Hellenistic cities and a forum.

 The major religious shrine was a temple of Demeter, which stood in a sacred precinct on a hill above the harbor.
 The city adopted official cults of Rome avidly, there were temples dedicated to the Emperor Commodus, a sacred precinct of the city dedicated to Augustus, and a temple of Roma dedicated during the late-Republic.

 The city was sacked in AD 253 by the Goths, but when Diocletian made the city his capital in 283 AD he undertook grand restorations and built an enormous palace, an armory, mint, and new shipyards.